"the subtlety of Spence's playing brought out every delicious nuance and change of mood...it seemed to touch the infinite" (The Times *****)

 Findlay has performed as Principal Cello of the Lucerne Festival Contemporary Orchestra, Riot Ensemble, Grafenegg Academy Orchestra, National Youth Orchestra of Scotland and Ensemble Modern Hans Zender Akademie as well playing regularly with the Royal Scottish National Orchestra, Philharmonia Orchestra, English National Opera Orchestra, European Union Youth Orchestra, and BBC Symphony Orchestra.

-Findlay is the Cello and Composition Scholar at St. Paul’s, Knightsbridge, where he frequently performs and writes for the resident professional choir.
+Findlay is Musician in Residence at St. Paul’s, Knightsbridge, where he frequently performs and writes for the resident professional choir.
 He is also Resident Cellist at W. E. Hill & Sons, where he has the opportunity to play and critique the finest modern and antique instruments.

 Findlay plays Robert Brewer Young’s ‘Rostropovich’ cello, generously loaned to him by the St. Paul’s Foundation.

 Whenever he can find a gap in his schedule, Findlay returns to the Cairngorm Mountains with his 1-person tent.